– Press Release – G7 – Development and Education Ministerial meetings: reaction of Women 7’s feminist NGOs

 Women welcomed the priority given by the Joint Ministerial Meeting on Education and Development to gender equality in education and the importance given to technical and vocational education and training in sub-Saharan African countries, particularly in the Sahel, to better address inequalities.

-We also welcome the unprecedented format of this ministerial, from two points of view: the invitation of the ministers of the G5 Sahel and Senegal on the one hand and the presence of 6 youth delegates from these countries on the other.
+We also welcome the unprecedented format of this ministerial meeting, from two points of view: the invitation of the ministers of the G5 Sahel and Senegal on the one hand, and the presence of six youth delegates from these countries on the other.
 The latter shared the results of a consultation with 657 young leaders from West and Central Africa.
-This consultation focused on equal access for girls and boys to school, school as a place to promote gender equality and the quality of technical and vocational training as a lever for the socio-economic integration of young people.
+This consultation focused on equal access for girls and boys to school, school as a place to promote gender equality, and the quality of technical and vocational training as a lever for the socio-economic integration of young people.

 In addition, the Women 7 regrets the lack of consideration of comprehensive sexuality education.
 As a real tool for empowerment, emancipation, promotion of equality and prevention of sexual and gender-based violence, comprehensive sexuality education must be at the heart of States’ development and education policies.

-Civil society organizations expect greater financial commitments from G7 leaders at the Biarritz summit on 24-26 August, starting with the allocation of 15% of ODA and 4% of humanitarian aid to the education sector, prioritizing a free, high-quality and gender transformative education.
+Civil society organizations expect greater financial commitments from G7 leaders at the Biarritz summit on August 24-26, starting with the allocation of 15% of ODA and 4% of humanitarian aid to the education sector, prioritizing free, high-quality, and gender-transformative education.

 The W7 (Women 7) brings together feminist organizations from G7 countries and from around the world.
 Its main mission is to ensure that G7 countries make both financial and political commitments in 2019 and beyond that will have a tangible and lasting impact on the lives of women and girls around the world.